playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 - We're creating a template with the `ng-template` tag and assigning it to a template reference variable `templ`
 - We're also creating a `div` tag, assigning it to the template reference variable `viewContainerRef`
 - Lastly, `ViewChild` is giving us a reference to the template on the `templ` component class property.
+  - We're able to mark both of these as `static: true` as neither of them are obfuscated by non-host-view views as parents

 Now the new stuff:

 - We're also using `ViewChild` to assign the template reference variable `viewContainerRef` to a component class property.
   - We're using the `read` prop to give it the [`ViewContainerRef`](https://angular.io/api/core/ViewContainerRef) class, which includes some methods to help us create embedded view
-- Then, in the `ngOnInit` lifecycle ([since neither of our `ViewChild` references are in embedded views themselves](#lakjsdf)), we're running the `createEmbeddedView` method present on the `ViewContainerRef` property to create an embedded view based on the template.
+- Then, in the `ngOnInit` lifecycle, we're running the `createEmbeddedView` method present on the `ViewContainerRef` property to create an embedded view based on the template.

 If you take a look at your element debugger, you'll notice that the template is injected as a sibling to the `.testing` div: